 Seniors have options available to them to save on costly medical care.

-If your parents are like a major group of American senior citizens, they’re on a fixed budget and are probably finding the cost of healthcare to be higher than they imagined.
+If your parents are like a significant portion of older adults in America, they’re on a fixed budget and are probably finding the cost of healthcare to be higher than they imagined.
 When that’s the case, decisions have to be made about what care they can afford.

-In an attempt to cut costs for what is not covered through Medicare, dental care is often one of the first health visits to go, especially if they’re not experiencing any current pain or problems.
-However, maintaining good oral health can be a vital part of maintaining overall health and routine dental visits can serve as an excellent means of catching very serious conditions (like heart disease, diabetes, and potential stroke) early enough to effectively treat.
+In an attempt to cut costs for what is not covered through Medicare, dental care and dental insurance are often among the first costs to be eliminated, especially if Mom or Dad are not experiencing any current pain or problems.
+However, maintaining good oral health can be a vital part of maintaining overall health and routine dental visits can serve as an excellent means of catching some of the very serious conditions that older adults often face (such as heart disease, diabetes, and potential stroke) early enough to treat them effectively.

-Make the decision to maintain their oral health easier by enrolling your parents in a dental discount plan.
+Make the decision to ease the burden of maintaining their dental health by enrolling your parents in a dental discount plan.
+Dental discount programs are a great alternative to dental insurance for older adults.
 For a very small monthly fee, they can receive significant discounts off nearly all dental services, putting quality dental care within reach of even a tight budget.

 Having the opportunity to help our parents out as they get older can draw us closer together as a family.
-Find out how to save on dental care up to 50% with a dental discount card.
+Find out how to save on dental care with a dental discount card.